benoleary/Vevacious/Vevacious/README.Vevacious.txt

  Florian Staub (florian.staub@googlemail.com).
 This README file was written by Ben O'Leary.

- Unfortunately, automating the full installation of the above codes is beyond my capabilities, so one has to follow the installation instructions given after the code description below (or wing it oneself).
+ A manual describing the physics and process of Vevacious is available from http://arxiv.org/abs/1307.1477 and there is a quickstart guide available from http://vevacious.hepforge.org/ following the appropriate link.
+An rough version of the installation instructions is also contained in this README file, below the description of the process.

- Vevacious runs in 2 stages: first it prepares the tree-level tadpole equation system and then solves it with HOM4PS2, and second, it uses the tree-level solutions as starting points for minimizing the 1-loop-level potential with PyMinuit.
+ Vevacious runs in 2 stages: first it prepares the tree-level tadpole equation system and then solves it with HOM4PS2, and second, it uses the tree-level solutions as starting points for minimizing the 1-loop-level potential with PyMinuit, including, if a deeper minimum than that desired was found, calculating a tunneling time or an upper bound using CosmoTransitions.

  The first part writes a system of tadpole equations for a given set of parameters (provided in SLHA format, presumably from a version of SPheno